ransingshruti/git-demo/README.md

 # git-demo
-This is a Demo for git and github class
+This is a Demo for git and github class.